segment-boneyard/khaos/docs/api.md

-# Khaos: Javascript API
+# JavaScript API

-In addition to using the simple [CLI](/docs/cli.md) to scaffhold new projects quickly from the command line, you can also use the Khaos Javascript API for more advanced use cases.
+In addition to using the simple [CLI](/docs/cli.md) to scaffhold new projects quickly from the command line, you can also use the Khaos [Javascript API](/docs/api.md) for more advanced use cases.

 If you have your own CLI, the Javascript API makes it super trivial to implement your own `cli create` method for scaffolding your own projects.
 Checkout the [logo creation CLI](https://github.com/logo/cli/blob/master/bin/logo-create) for an example of this in action.